isomerpages/cris-corp/news-and-events/news/_posts/2024-02-06-post-Sci Heroines unveiled.md

 state of technology has advanced such that several features of these “med pods” are close to reality.
-With great enthusiasm, she envisions the transformative impact of the ground-breaking innovations driven by our public healthcare institutions on people’s health and quality of li</p>
+With great enthusiasm, she envisions the transformative impact of the ground-breaking innovations driven by our public healthcare institutions on people’s health and quality of life.</p>
 <p>As we commemorate the International Day of Women and Girls in Science,
-we celebrate the passion and leadership of these seven remarkable women from CRIS, who contribute via their areas of expertise to improve Singapore's healthcare landscape and empower women and girls in science.</p>
+we celebrate the passion and leadership of these seven remarkable women from CRIS, who contribute in their respective areas of expertise to improve Singapore's healthcare landscape and empower women and girls in science.</p>
 <p></p>
 <p></p>